SIT89/FMRS/readme.txt

 This plugin is licensed under the MIT license.
+Copyright (c) 2014 SIT89